 A house concert is when you invite your closest friends, family, coworkers & neighbours to watch me perform a 2 hour show in your cozy space.
 Minimum required guests are 30 people but more are warmly invited!!
-The show can be held in your living room, kitchen, sunroom, backyard, garage, patio, church, barn, dog house LOL jk! 😂 Ok ok let’s not go that far…But almost any space will do!!
-As long as there is a small power outlet and lots of GOOD VIBES in the air.
+The show can be held in your living room, backyard, patio, garage, sunroom, church, barn etc. Almost any space will do!!
+As long as there is enough seating for all your guests, a small power outlet and lots of GOOD VIBES in the air.

-Before, during and after the show, I will also be mingling freely with your guests.
+GET YOUR MINGLE ON: Before, during and after the show, I will be mingling freely with your guests.
 Chatting, listening and exchanging life experience with audience members is one of my most favourite parts of the House Concert model!
 There aren’t many opportunities where an audience member gets to interact directly one-on-one with the artist performing.
-This is an important step of the House Concert process, to keep everyone comfortable and feeling at home.
+This is an important step of the House Concert process, to keep everyone comfortable, centered and feeling at home.

 How much does it cost?

-SPECIAL EVENT: If you have a special event on a particular day (Wedding, Birthday, Holiday / Work Parties, etc.) that you’d like me to perform, please get in touch.
+A SHOW FOR A SPECIAL EVENT: If you have a special event on a specific day that you’d like me to perform (Wedding, Birthday, Holiday / Work Parties, etc.) please get in touch.
 My performance fees vary in these situations depending on distance to travel / accommodations / visa / equipment requirements etc.

-***NOTE: If a booking fee is not something you are comfortable with, let’s work something out!
+If a deposit is not something you are comfortable with, but you are certain you can put on a smashing show with a ton of your friends, let’s work something out!
 I am open and flexible with my rates, since every situation is different.

 How do I ask for donations?

-It is generally the hosts responsibility to communicate to their guests the importance of bringing a cash donation for the show.
-Touring and travel to perform can be costly, so it is extremely appreciated when the host communicates openly to guests, and stresses the importance of bringing a donation in exchange for an intimate and powerful performance.
+If you are opting for guest donations, it is going to be your responsibility as a host to communicate to your guests the importance of bringing a cash donation for the show.
+It will also be your responsibility to collect donations at the show.
+Touring and travel to perform is costly, so it is extremely appreciated when the host communicates openly to guests, and stresses the importance of bringing a donation in exchange for an intimate and powerful performance.

 I know it sounds scary, but it doesn’t have to be!